-If you’d like to go deeper on how to find more advantages for your upcoming exams, you can pick up a copy of my new book Outsmart Your Exams which goes into far more detail, with 31 test-taking strategies for students taking exams in high school, college and university.
+If you’d like to go deeper on how to find more advantages for your upcoming exams, you can pick up a copy of my book Outsmart Your Exams.* The book goes into far more detail, with 31 test-taking strategies for students taking exams in high school, college and university.

-It’s packed with step-by-step instructions for ingenious strategies to improve every aspect of your exam-taking game, and includes plenty of print-at-home templates and tables to save you time in the run-up to your test, and help you ace the exam.
+Outsmart Your Exams* is packed with step-by-step instructions and ingenious strategies to improve every aspect of your exam-taking game.
+It also includes plenty of print-at-home templates and tables to save you time in the run-up to your test, and help you ace the exam.